(AUO) AGGRAVATED UNLICENSED OPERATOR/DRIVING

 WITH A SUSPENDED LICENSE

 (AUO) Aggravated Unlicensed Operator/Driving With a Suspended License

-In old times, violation of NY Vehicle and Traffic Law §511 - operating a motor vehicle with a revoked or suspended license was not considered a crime.
+In old times, violation of NY (VTL) Vehicle and Traffic Law §511 - operating a motor vehicle with a suspended or revoked license was not considered a crime.
 Now, It is illegal to drive In New York when your driver license or driving privilege is suspended or revoked.
-With §511 being a crime, an arrest warrant will be issued.
+An arrest warrant could be issued with a §511 charge.
+With §511 being a crime, a police officer could either make an arrest or issue a (D.A.T.)
+Desk Appearance Ticket.
 Ways in which people get their license suspended or revoked are:

 Conviction of charges involving driving under the effect of alcohol or drugs

 Being the driver in a motor vehicle crash that involved a fatality

 Failure to answer/appear in court for a traffic ticket